isomerpages/govtech-stp/pages/This is an unpublished test page.md

 #### 1. Are all travellers required to use TraceTogether?

+All travellers must use TraceTogether, <b>except children aged 6 and below</b> in this calendar year.

-Yes.
-All visitors to Singapore must download the TraceTogether app prior to their departure for Singapore.
-Upon arrival, visitors must activate and use the app for the duration of their stay in Singapore.
+Travellers to Singapore must download the TraceTogether app prior to their departure for Singapore.
+Upon arrival, travellers must activate and use the app for the duration of their stay in Singapore.

 Travellers may also obtain a TraceTogether token after arriving in Singapore.
-More details can be found <a href="/health/tt-for-travellers" target="_blank">here</a>.
-As each token is uniquely tagged to each individual, visitors are reminded to carry their own tokens with them wherever they go, and not exchange their tokens with others.
+As each token is uniquely tagged to each individual, travellers are reminded to carry their own tokens with them wherever they go, and not exchange their tokens with others.

-Children aged 6 and below in this calendar year are exempted from the TraceTogether requirement.
+A more comprehensive TraceTogether (TT) FAQ can be found <a href="https://support.tracetogether.gov.sg/hc/en-sg" target="_blank">here</a>.

 #### 2. After downloading the TraceTogether app, how do I activate it?

 After downloading the TraceTogether app, you need to follow the instructions that appear when you launch the app.
 You will need to verify your mobile number with an SMS One-Time Password and register your profile on the app with the <b>same identification number, nationality and date of birth</b> as those shown in the passport that you are using to enter Singapore.

 Please ensure that your TraceTogether App is updated to the latest version.
 You will see the Holding Screen after you have registered your profile. <b>You must click on the ‘ACTIVATE APP’ button on the Holding Screen immediately after you have cleared arrival immigration in Singapore</b>.
-Follow the instructions until you reach the Home Screen.
+Please follow the instructions until you reach the Home Screen.

 <table>
   <thead>